 Now, in most of the countries where you are allowed to enter, you will be able to show this new vaccine passport.
 Even easier than before.

 But the vaccine passport does not change any rule.

-The “Canadian” vaccine passport for travel, which is actually a provincial vaccine passport using a standardized template across the country, is now ready in 7 provinces.
+The “Canadian” vaccine passport for travel, which is actually a provincial vaccine passport using a standardized template across the country, is now ready in all provinces and territories.

-What would you like to know about this document?
+What would you like to know about the new vaccine passport?
 Tell us in the comments below.